sendgrid/dx-automator/README.md

 # The Developer Experience (DX) Automator

-This tool is intended to help make managing multiple Github repositories much easier for DX, DevRel, and Open Source Engineering teams.
+This tool is intended to help make managing, the multiple Github repositories much easier for DX, DevRel, and Open Source Engineering teams.

-Please check out the [development branch](https://github.com/sendgrid/dx-automator/tree/development) to see what's going on.
+Please check out the [development branch](https://github.com/sendgrid/dx-automator/tree/development) to see what's going on with the project.

 We will update this README and the master branch, as well as deploy the code to pypi once the MVP is ready!

 ## Contributing
 Everyone who participates in our repo is expected to comply with our [Code of Conduct](./CODE_OF_CONDUCT).

-We welcome [contributions](./CONTRIBUTING.md) in the form of issues, pull requests and code reviews.
-Or you can simply shoot us an [email](mailto:dx@sendgrid.com).
+We welcome [contributions](./CONTRIBUTING.md) in the form of issues, pull requests and code reviews, or you can simply shoot us an [email](mailto:dx@sendgrid.com).

 ## Attributions
 We believe in open source and want to give credit where it's due.
-We used the amazing tutorial at [testdriven.io](https://testdriven.io) to guide us in setting a solid foundation using flask, docker, and (eventually) node and react.
-From this tutorial, we began to build and iterate.
+We used an amazing tutorial at [testdriven.io](https://testdriven.io) to guide us in setting up a solid foundation using flask, docker, and (eventually) node and react.
+This tutorial helped us build and iterate this project successfully!

 ## Usage

-### Create AWS Docker Machine
+### Create the AWS Docker Machine

 ```bash
 docker-machine create --driver amazonec2 dx-automator-prod